nedimf/nedimf/README.md

 Currently I work on creating privacy orianted, self hosted mobile analytics called [Blazing Report](https://nedimfakic.com/?path=backend+blazing-report).

-I'm maintaining my android library [Maildroid](https://github.com/nedimf/maildroid that has over 170 ⭐️.
+I've authored and maintained android library [Maildroid](https://github.com/nedimf/maildroid) that has over 170 ⭐️.
 It's a simple and robust wrapper of JavaMail API.
 It's great for getting feedback from a user without need to open default E-mail app, also it can be used for sending anonymous bug reports or other attachments.
 Maildroid is used by thousand apps every week and most notebly by [MacroDroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid&hl=en_US)

 I've authored [V SMTP](https://github.com/vlang/v/blob/master/vlib/net/smtp/smtp.v) module that lays in the V standard library.
 At the moment I work at [Mistral by HTEC Group](https://mistral.ba)- iOS Engineer, previously worked at [Bicom Systems](https://bicomsystems.com)